-Please refer to the following guidelines when considering returning a sick child to school:
+Please refer to the following guidelines when considering returning a sick/recovering child to school:

 - 1. A child should be fever-free for 24 hours without medication before returning. - 2.
-A child with strep throat must be on an antibiotic for 24 hours before returning. - 3.
-A child with possible conjunctivitis (pink eye) must be seen by a doctor and may only return to school with a doctor's note. - 4.
+A child must be diarrhea or nausea/vomiting free for 24 hours without medication (anti-diarrheal or anti-nausea/anti-emetic) before returning. - 3.
+A child with strep throat must be on an antibiotic for 24 hours before returning. - 4.
+A child with possible conjunctivitis (pink eye) must be seen by a doctor and may only return to school with a doctor's note. - 5.
 A child with chicken pox may only return to school when all lesions have crusted over.
-Please provide a note from the doctor releasing the student to return to school and to excuse the absence(s). - 5.
-All open, draining, or contagious skin areas (i.e. ringworm, Molluscum Contagiosum) must be able to be contained by a bandage/covering.
 Please provide a note from the doctor releasing the student to return to school and to excuse the absence(s). - 6.
-A child with scabies will be allowed to return to school the following day after the first treatment.
+All open, draining, or contagious skin areas (i.e. Staph, ringworm, Molluscum Contagiosum) must be able to be contained by a bandage/covering.
+Please provide a note from the doctor releasing the student to return to school and to excuse the absence(s). - 7.
+A child with scabies will be allowed to return to school the following day after the first treatment. - 8.
+A child must not require narcotics to control pain during school hours post procedure or injury.